varya/bem-articles-tmp/start-from-project-stub.en.md

 border="0"/>

 ## Tools
 You need a command-line toolkit [bem tools](https://github.com/bem/bem-tools) to begin with the project.
 Follow the installation steps in the corresponding repository.

 ## Start with a project repository
-The easiest way to start is to copy a similar project repository with suitable structure.
+The easiest way to start is to copy a similar project repository with suitable structure.<br/>
 We intend to use the full power of BEM technologies, so this [project-stub](https://github.com/bem/project-stub) will suit you just fine.

     $ git clone git://github.com/bem/project-stub.git my-pretty-project
     $ cd my-pretty-project/